Recorded on July 27, 2017

 $40 for non-YIPA members

-Youth work is difficult but it can be especially challenging when a youth has unique physical, emotional or cognitive needs.
-Most likely, you will encounter a youth struggling with Tourette syndrome or who is on the autism spectrum.
-As youth workers, we need to be able to engage these youth so that they can better interact with their peers and get the most out of our programs.
+Youth work is difficult but it can be especially challenging when a youth has unique physical, emotional, or cognitive needs.
+Most likely, you will encounter a youth who is struggling with Tourette syndrome or who is on the autism spectrum.
+As youth workers, we need to be able to engage these youths so that they can better interact with their peers and get the most out of our programs.

 - Identify the characteristics of Tourette syndrome and autism spectrum disorders